kaustpradalab/Fraud-R1/README.md

 For running the baseline attack, using
 `nohup bash script/baseline_attack.sh >nohup.out`

+For running the base attack, using
+`nohup bash script/base_attack.sh >nohup.out`

 For running the refinement attack, using
 `nohup bash script/refinement_attack.sh >nohup.out`